undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 1.04 / May 22, 2023
 - Stopped the skin from downloading a new image every tick if the image url hasn't changed from the previous tick.
 - Split the main regex into smaller regexes for each measure, for optimization.
-Since this refuces the string indices this might also allow to add support for more tracks in the future.
+Since this reduces the string indices this might also allow to add support for more tracks in the future.
 - Reduced the number of "url is empty" errors (See "Known Issues").

 1.031 / May 18, 2023